Courses

 Participants will be enlightened, enriched, entertained, by attending performances representative of Broadway musicals, ballet, concerts, dance, and opera.
 Additional course fee of $235.
 Prerequisites: CM-115, CM-117 OR CM-120.

-Creative Writing is designed to teach the craft of writing creatively; the objective of the course to produce original work through the study of published authors with a wide range of styles, determined by the genre focus.
-These writing workshops will work on audience, point of view, tone, language choice, plot, character, setting, dialogue and description, depending on the overall form.
-Students may repeat the course depending on the subject matter, which will alternate between creative writing and the short story, the novel, poetry, drama and fan-fiction.
+Special Topics in Creative Writing is designed to teach the craft of creative writing, focusing on a particular literary genre or topic, which will vary by semester.
+The objective of the course is to produce original work through the study of published authors with a wide range of styles, determined by the course's focus.
+Writing workshops will work on audience, point of view, tone, language choice, plot, character, setting, dialogue and description, depending on the overall form.

 EL-254.
 Dramatic Writing Workshop.
 3.00 Credits.